 Describe the existing air environment and airshed that may be affected by the project.
-Discuss the background levels and sources of contaminants including suspended particulates, oxides of sulfur or nitrogen, greenhouse gases, odorous compounds and any other relevant constituent, whether major or minor, of the air environment that may be affected by the project.
+Discuss the background levels and sources of contaminants including suspended particulates, oxides of sulphur, oxides of nitrogen, greenhouse gases, odorous compounds and any other relevant constituent, whether major or minor, of the air environment that may be affected by the project.

 Provide sufficient data on local meteorology and ambient levels of contaminants to establish a baseline for later studies and for the modelling of air quality environmental impacts within the airshed.
+Parameters will include:

+- air temperature

+- wind speed and direction

+- atmospheric stability

+- mixing depth

-Parameters will include air temperature, wind speed and direction, atmospheric stability, mixing depth and other parameters necessary for input to the models.
+- other parameters necessary for input to the models.

-Describe and illustrate the locations of existing residences, places of work, schools, etc, agricultural or ecologically significant areas that could be impacted by emissions from the project.
+Describe and illustrate the locations of sensitive receptors including existing residences, places of work, schools, agricultural or ecologically significant areas that could be impacted by emissions from the project.